Q1: What is The DrinkMate home carbonation system?

 Q21: How do I clean my carbonating bottle and Fizz infuser?

 A: DrinkMate carbonating bottles and Fizz Infuser should be cleaned with room temperature or warm (not hot) water and MUST be washed by hand.
-The base of the Drinkmate Brand carbonation bottles is also removable.
-This is so that if some beverage gets between the bottle and the removable base you can easily clean it.
-We also suggest you to soak the whole Fizz Infuser into the clean water periodically, so we can have it fully cleaned.
+The base cap of the Drinkmate Brand carbonation bottles is also removable.
+This is so that if some beverage gets between the bottle and the removable base you can easily clean it to prevent moldy situation.
+We also suggest you to soak the whole Fizz Infuser into the clean water periodically, so can have it fully cleaned.

 Both carbonating bottles and Fizz Infuser can NOT be washed in the dishwasher.